 Now the colors for all of our charts will reflect this:

 This tutorial showed you a small sampling of the power of IBM Data Refinery on IBM Cloud Pak for Data.
 The tutorial also explained how you can transform data using R code, at the command line, using various operations on the columns such as changing the data type, removing empty rows, or deleting the column altogether.
 Next, the tutorial explained that all the steps in our data flow are recorded, so you can remove steps, repeat them, or edit an individual step.
 The tutorial also showed how you can quickly profile the data to see histograms and statistics for each column.
 And finally, the tutorial explained how you can create more in-depth visualizations, and create a scatter plot mapping TotalCharges vs. MonthlyCharges, with the churn results highlighted in color.

 This tutorial is part of the Getting started with IBM Cloud Pak for Data learning path.
-To continue the series and learn more about IBM Cloud Pak for Data, take a look at the next pattern, Data analysis, model building, and deploying with Watson Machine Learning with notebook.
+To continue the series and learn more about IBM Cloud Pak for Data, take a look at the next tutorial, Find, prepare, and understand data with Watson Knowledge Catalog.